KRFOSS/kali-docs/wsl/_index.md

 ## Installation

-All installation steps, up to the point were we install Win-Kex, are also explained in the 5 minute video guide by the amazing [NetworkChuck](https:/twitter.com/NetWorkChuck):
+All installation steps, up to the point where we install Win-Kex, are also explained in the 5 minute video guide by the amazing [NetworkChuck](https:/twitter.com/NetWorkChuck):

 [Kali Linux on Windows in 5min (WSL2 GUI)](https://www.youtube.com/watch?v=AfVH54edAHU)

-Note: You can skip the installation of xrdp and follow the last steps of this guide to install Win-Kex instead.
+Note: You can skip the installation of xrdp and follow [the last step of this guide](#install-win-kex) to install Win-Kex instead.

 &nbsp;